my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 3. Click the "Find in Selection" icon to the right (or using keyboard shortcut <kbd>opt</kbd> + <kbd>cmd</kbd> + <kbd>L</kbd>)
 4. Enter your find and replace characters in their inputs
 5. Click the "Replace All" icon

+**Search Across Files**

+Press <kbd>shift</kbd> + <kbd>cmd</kbd> + <kbd>F</kbd> and enter your search term.
+VS Code will search over all files in the currently opened folder.

+Command Palette approach: enter the **Search: Quick Search** command.

+Search results are grouped into files containing the search term, with an indication of the hits in each file and its location.
+Expand a file to see a preview of all of the hits within that file.
+Then single-click on one of the hits to view it in the editor.

 --------------------------------------------------------------------------------